coding-for-reproducible-research/CfRR_Courses/individual_modules/parallel_computing/parallel_computing.md

 The collection of all operations a CPU can perform is called its instruction set.
 Each operation in the instruction set is an assigned number.
 Computer code is essentially a sequence of number representing CPU operations.
 These operations are stored as numbers in the RAM.
 Input/output data, partially complete calculations, and computer code are all mixed up in the RAM.

 The very first CPUs had a small, yet sufficiently complete, instruction set.
 With advances in CPU manufacturing, CPUs kept on supporting more operations.
 The instruction set of modern CPUs is huge.
-As an aside note Alan Turing, the father of computing, discovered that simple machines can be powerful enougth to compute anything that is computable, given sufficient time.
+As an aside note Alan Turing, the father of computing, discovered that simple machines can be powerful enough to compute anything that is computable, given sufficient time.
 For a machine to have universal computing power, it must be able to follow a program containing instructions to:

 - Read and write data in memory,
 - Perform conditional branching: if a memory address has a given value, jump to another point in the program.

-The CPU works in a never-ending loop, always fethcing and executing an instruction from memory.
+The CPU works in a never-ending loop, always fetching and executing an instruction from memory.
 At the core of this cycle in the PC register, or Program Counter.
-Its a special register that containes the memory address of the next instruction to execute.
+Its a special register that contains the memory address of the next instruction to execute.
 The CPU will in a (nearly endless) loop:

 - Fetch an instruction at the memory address given by the PC,
 - Incrememnt the PC by 1,